FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/MigrateFromPaid.md

-# Migrating Paid apps to the Freemium model
+# Paid to Freemium Migration Guide

 Learn how to migrate from a paid-up-front app to the Freemium model using FreemiumKit in 3 simple steps, while preserving access to your app for those who already purchased.